-- 2.1 The purpose of this report is to provide the Committee with an update on the Senior Management review of strategic organisational risks relating to Growth and Development, via the Risk Management Actions Plans (MAPs) for these risks.
+- 2.1 The purpose of this report is to provide the Committee with an update on the Senior Management review of strategic organisational risks relating to growth, development, and financial sustainability, via the Risk Management Actions Plans (MAPs) for these risks.
 Also included is the revised Risk Register. - 2.2 The ongoing global health pandemic and economic impact places a particular emphasis upon strategic risk management at this time.